foolball/macmac24/README.md

 My main website
 =======
+3/25/2014
+- added an about us page.
+This page was created during a take home test used during an interview by Zerf.

+3/19/2013
+- added "home" button to the parallax slider page.

 3/18/2013
 - added blur effect example to a section of the main page.
 - added parallax slider page. linked the page from slider #2 on the main page.